rojasTob/validacionRucCedula/README.md

 * RUC persona juridica
 * RUC empresa publica

-To try this code, you should go to *TryIt.java* class in *com.validation.main package*.
+To try this code, you should go to *TryIt.java* class in *com.validation.main* package.